 Service & Spa

 From our warm welcome to accommodating a late check out, service was excellent at Virtu Suites.
-At a time when the economy is still recovering, it seemed like the small staff at Virtu Suites went above and beyond to make our stay comfortable.
+The small staff at Virtu Suites went above and beyond to make our stay comfortable.
 From arranging taxis to helping out when I accidentally flooded our room using the jets and rain shower, the team did everything they could to make our stay everything we had dreamed about in the two years we have been planning our trip.

 Virtu Suites also offers a full service spa, with facials, massage, and other body treatments.
 We didn’t indulge on this trip but looking over the spa menu makes me think we were missing out!